Privacy, copyright and disclaimer

 - what personal information of yours was affected

-- the name of the relevant agency area or contact person
+- the name of the relevant department area or contact person

 We will use your contact details to contact you about your complaint.
-Sometimes we may ask you for additional information in order to investigate your complaint.
+Sometimes we may ask you for more information to investigate your complaint.
 If you do not provide this, it may affect how we handle your complaint.

 If we receive a complaint from you we will decide what action, if any, we should take to resolve the complaint.